smclacke/minishell/SARAH_TD.md

 ---------------------------------------------------------------------------------
 **CURRENT TO DO'S:**

--> init my structs...
-DONE

--> echo hi being weird, fix it!!!
-DONE
+-> rather than putting all different metas in same struct member, put them in
+	the correct one to be more specific

+~~QUOTES~~
 -> split on quotes and spaces correctly so initial list of tokens is good
 	> pretty simple while loopidyloop
 	> don't forget to check either side of the quotes for chars

 -> take quoted tokens in lexer and break them up futher, what am i checking for?
-	> lexer_quotes.c, is whole file needs a lot of work, but keep what I have because it could be useful either in lexer or parser
+	> lexer_quotes.c, whole file needs a lot of work, but keep what I have because it could be useful either in lexer or parser

 -> send good tokens to parser